harlan-zw/harlanzw.com/content/posts/vue-use-head-v1.md

 ## Why a major bump - v1?

 While most issues were closed and easy to solve, there was a major outstanding issue that I wanted to address, *Server Only Tags* (see [discussion](https://github.com/nuxt/framework/discussions/7785)).
-There were also issues were around tags disappearing unexpectedly when hydrating.
+There was also a nasty issue with tags disappearing unexpectedly when hydrating.

 Both of these were blocked by how the DOM patching was designed.
-The strategy was to add state to the DOM and use this to determine what tags to remove.
+The old strategy was to add state to the DOM and use this to determine what tags to remove.

 ```html